|Nutrition Facts (per serving)|

-The Irish punch pairs Bushmills Irish Whiskey with Drambuie.
+The Irish punch pairs Irish whiskey with Scotch whisky.
 These form the base on which a little sweet and sour are added and it is all warmed up to create a fun, aromatic brew that all of your guests will love.

 Gather the ingredients.